hsavolai/pim-install/README.md

+# About

+Howto-guide how to install Akeneo CE PIM (Community Edition) to Linux (Ubuntu 24.04)

 # Disclaimer

 The method presented here is **highly insecure** and should **not be used in production environments**.
 It lacks essential security protocols and **does not follow best practices** for system administration, containerization, or deploying Akeneo Community Edition (CE).